A Leeds United fan in their mid-twenties could probably be excused for not actually liking football that much.

 He’ll always be my man because, for the first time since 1990, Leeds spent 24 hours at the top of England’s second division under his watch.
 And that’s without mentioning how he allowed some little golden gnome called Samuel Saiz torment Championship defences while wearing a huge grin on his face.

-Let’s just not talk about how the whole season crumbled after a defeat at Birmingham on December 30, or how we were knocked out of the FA Cup by Newport, or how we ended the campaign in worse form than Sunderland.
+Let’s just not talk about how the whole season crumbled after a defeat at Birmingham on December 30, or how we were knocked out of the FA Cup by Newport, or how we ended the campaign being managed by Paul Heckingbottom and in worse form than Sunderland.
 Let’s.
 Just.
 Not.

 Sometimes, when I’m hungover or feeling sad, I’ll watch Adam Clayton’s last-minute equaliser at West Ham and I’ll remember.